Share this article

 How to become a pet sitter with no experience

-Great news, fellow pet lover!
-It’s more than possible to become a house and pet sitter with TrustedHousesitters if you haven’t got experience.
-Below, explore all the common questions nearly pet sitters like you have before embarking on their most exciting adventures yet.
+It’s more than possible to become a house and pet sitter with TrustedHousesitters as a first-time sitter.
+Below, explore all the common questions our new members have before embarking on their most exciting and rewarding adventures yet.

 How does house sitting work with TrustedHousesitters?